-Contemporary society is constantly in motion.
-We travel from A to B and back in an ever-expanding radius of action.
-Ensuring smooth flows for all types of traffic is essential to society’s functioning.
-The mobility issue relates directly to spatial planning.
-Where is space needed for accessibility?
-And how can new technologies help us to achieve a better balance between space and mobility?
+Our society is mobile.
+We’re constantly travelling from A to B, within an ever-increasing radius.
+Keeping all the traffic flowing smoothly is essential for society to function.
+The mobility demand ties in directly to spatial planning.
+Where do we need to make more space for accessibility?
+And how can new technologies help us to achieve a more sustainable balance between space and mobility?

 Government Advisor on Infrastructure and the City